Where Our Youth Breaks Chains

 Alannamae Charfauros Salas

-Alannamae currently serves as the Board Treasurer and as the Co-Executive Director and co-founder of The Enai Foundation.
+Alannamae currently serves as the Board Treasurer of The Enai Foundation.
 Alannamae (aka Enai) is driven by a deep, personal commitment to supporting children of incarcerated parents.
 Having experienced the incarceration of her own parent since 2010, Alannamae understands firsthand the emotional and social challenges these children face.
 Through years of overcoming personal struggles with recovery, domestic violence, homelessness, and raising a daughter with an incarcerated parent, she has gained invaluable insight into the importance of faith, relationships, community, and resilience.
 Guided by a strong belief in offering hope and love to those in need, Alannamae is passionate about ensuring that these children know they are not alone and that their future can be filled with opportunity, support, and purpose.
 She currently facilitates youth peer support groups to children of incarcerated parents.

 Geneveve Matundan